Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 All employment verification requests can be submitted via fax to 561-393-7908

 Or you can call our automated inspection phone number at 561-393-7914.
 Please note that you would need the phone access code number located on the top of your permit cards Click2Gov Building Permits Page

-Items not allowed inside the amphitheater for events include but not limited to: Umbrellas, pets, outside food, alcoholic beverages, coolers, backpacks, or selfie sticks.
+Items not allowed inside the amphitheater for events include but not limited to: Umbrellas, pets, outside food, alcoholic beverages, coolers, backpacks, drones, and/or selfie sticks.
 If the event is ticketed, please check your ticket for restrictions on cameras and video recording devices.

 *The online renewal process can take up to 7 days to process.
 If you need your permit immediately, you can renew/purchase in person at one of the Community Centers.
 For hours and locations CLICK HERE

 DIRECTIONS: To renew your permit, please log in and click the Permit Renewal tab.

 Please note the following: ?You must have purchased a permit between 9/15/15 – 9/30/16?You must have a Webtrac user name and password (If you do not have a user name and password please CLICK HERE) ?You will only be able to renew the same type of annual permit you owned previously?Credits: If you used a credit/receipt previously or are planning to use one toward your renewal – you must obtain a permit in person at a community center?You must prove ownership or lease the vehicle that you will be using with the permit

 If you have purchased a beach permit within the last year, you may renew that permit online with a valid user name and password.
 User names and passwords can be obtained from any community center, pool, tennis center, or the field house.
 You will need to show proof of residency to obtain a user name and password.